 About 10 days before your password expires, you will receive an email advising you to update your password to avoid delays logging into myPay.
 Make sure the email address recorded in your myPay profile is current to ensure you receive these important notices.

 When you create your new password or update it in the future, its security depends on you.
 Whether you rely on your memory, writing down passwords on paper or creating a computer file, it’s vital that your passwords are never exposed to others.

 If you must write down your password on a piece of paper, make sure it stays locked up in a secure place.
 If you save it to your computer, flash drive or other media device, make sure the document is encrypted and/or password protected.

-BUT I USE A SMART CARD TO LOGINIf you log into myPay using your DoD Common Access Card (CAC) or Personal Identity Verification (PIV) Card, you will not be required to provide your password in order to review and manage your account online unless you are new to myPay and logging in for the first time.
+If you log into myPay using your DoD Common Access Card (CAC) or Personal Identity Verification (PIV) Card, you will not be required to provide your password in order to review and manage your account online unless you are new to myPay and logging in for the first time.
 All users are required to register a login ID and password even if you use a smartcard.

 And remember, you always have control over who has limited access to your myPay account.